wonderstudy/wonderstudy.github.io/index.md

 ## Introduction

-wonderstudy is a community dedicated to wonder and study.

-Imagine a child full of wonder.
+wonderstudy is a community dedicated to wonder and study.Imagine a child full of wonder.

-Now imagine study, taking advantage of free content such as
+Now imagine study, taking advantage of free content such as:

 - free online courses such as those offered by
     - http://ocw.mit.edu